 Equal Opportunity to Win

 The amount of Sweeps Coins or Gold Coins a player has does not affect their odds of winning.
 Everyone has the same chance to win, which complies with sweepstakes law.
-For example, a player with 10,000 Sweeps Coins has the same odds on a slot machine as a player with 10 Sweeps Coins.
+For example, a player with 10,000 Sweeps Coins has the same odds on a slot machine as a player with 10 Sweeps Coins – at least at reputable casino sites.
+At untrustworthy sweepstakes casinos, games are rigged or favor only the highest rollers.

 How Online Casino Laws Work in the US